MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 ## Windows LAPS CSP

-Windows LAPS includes a new CSP that you can use to administer policy settings on Azure Active Directory-joined devices.
+Windows LAPS includes a specific CSP that you can use to administer policy settings on Azure Active Directory-joined devices.
 Manage the [Windows LAPS CSP](/windows/client-management/mdm/laps-csp) by using [Microsoft Endpoint Manager](/mem/endpoint-manager-overview).

 ## Apply policy settings

-This section how to use and apply various policy settings for Windows LAPS.
+The following sections describe how to use and apply various policy settings for Windows LAPS.

 ### BackupDirectory